Kelly Watch the Stars: Music video

 The music video, directed by Mike Mills, drew attention due to its surreal concept.
 It depicts a girl named Kelly playing table tennis.
 She is knocked unconscious and floats into the night sky, but eventually regains consciousness, continues playing, and wins the match.
 Meanwhile, the members of Air seem to be simulating her game while playing Pong on a TV.

 Keeping with the Charlie's Angels theme, the names on the scorecards are 'Kelly' (Kelly Garrett) and 'Smith' (Jaclyn Smith, who played Kelly on the show).

 Live performances and media usage

 The group performed the song on Jimmy Kimmel Live! in 2016, to promote the release of their retrospective collection Twentyears.

 A remix of the song was featured on the soundtrack for the 1999 film Splendor.
 The song was also featured on the 2012 electronica retrospective collection "Electrospective".
 The song was also featured in an episode of TV shows Daria and Back in Time for Dinner.
+It's also used as the title music for Arte TV show Invitation au Voyage.